 - Read about the camping near Georgetown and Guanella Pass.

-Hiking – Beautiful trails are found dotted along the pass.
-Most of the big hikes though are at the summit.
-A 1/4 mile hike overlooks the valley.
+Hiking – Beautiful trails are found dotted along the drive but most of the big hikes have trailheads that start near the higher points of the route.

 Horseback Riding – Horses are allowed on certain multi-use trails.